usnistgov/FIPS201/_FIPS201/authentication.md

 the PIV cardholder.

-### 6.1.1 Relationship to OMB’s E-Authentication Guidance
+### 6.1.1 Relationship to OMB's E-Authentication Guidance

-The levels of identity authentication assurance defined within this Standard are closely aligned with Section 2 of OMB’s E-Authentication Guidance for Federal Agencies, M- 04 -04 [OMB0404].
+The levels of identity authentication assurance defined within this Standard are closely aligned with Section 2 of OMB's E-Authentication Guidance for Federal Agencies, M- 04 -04 [OMB0404].
 Specifically, Table 6-1 shows the notional relationship between the PIV assurance levels and the M- 04 -04 E-Authentication assurance levels.